NguyenTam/Artificial_Intelligence_A_Star/README.md

 This project was done in a group: Nguyen Tam, Johansson Alex, Dutruit Jérémie and Stenroth Johan.
 My main contribution is the A-star implementation.

+See an example from the demo.mp4 (or the demo.ogv).
+The length of those video are 1 minute and 4 seconds.